stats4sd/SSD-Resources-Demo/README.md

 3. provide a reference for the menu in ssd-app.html <iron-pages> and <iron-selector> sections

 #Prepare for deployment
+NOTE- CURRENT SYSTEM FLAWED (6/6/17) for unknown reasons polymer build is not correctly copying over all bower components.
+As such after polymer build all components should be copied over again before deploying.

 $ polymer build --add-service-worker

 After polymer build, run: